the-turing-way/the-turing-way/reproducible_environments.md

 <a name="What_to_learn_next"></a>
 ## What to learn next

-We recommend reading the chapter on Testing, and then the chapter on Continuous Integration.
-Note that the chapter on Version Control is a prerequisite for the chapter on Continuous Integration.
+We recommend reading the chapter on testing, and then the chapter on continuous integration.
+Note that the chapter on version control is a prerequisite for the chapter on continuous integration.

 <a name="Further_reading"></a>
 ## Further reading

-> top 3/5 resources to read on this topic (if they weren't licensed so we could include them above already) at the top, maybe in their own box/in bold.
-> less relevant/favourite resources in case someone wants to dig into this in detail
+The [Docker documentation](https://docs.docker.com/get-started/) contains a lot of information about containers in general.

 <a name="Definitions_glossary"></a>
 ## Definitions/glossary